susanwalker/pbnify/README.md

  - [X] PBN Module (this contains logic to convert an image to PBN)
   - [X] Improve PBN Module

+- [X] Install ImageMagick to CI

 - [X] HTTP Basic Authentication

 - [X] Remove requests that are 15mins old

-- [ ] Set up deploy to Heroku
+- [X] Set up deploy to Heroku

-- [ ] Set up CD from GitHub to deploy to Heroku when merged to master
+- [X] Set up CD from GitHub to deploy to Heroku when merged to master

 ## Notes